 In 1846 John Hutchinson published his treatise “On the capacity of the lungs and on the respiratory functions”.
-His spirometer design was based on the gasometer, a device invented by James Watt in 1790 and used to store gases which Hutchinson turned it into a scientific instrument.
+His spirometer design was based on the gasometer, originally invented by Antoine Lavoisier then popularized and commercialized by James Watt in the 1790’s.
+Hutchinson turned the gasometer into a precision scientific instrument.
 Just as importantly, his observations on the relationship between the vital capacity and an individual’s gender, height and age galvanized many other researchers.

 The first scientific spirometer, published in 1846.
 The first drawing of the Hutchinson Spirometer from Hutchinson J. On the capacity of the lungs and on the respiratory functions, with a view of establishing a precise and easy method of detecting disease by the spirometer.
 Med Chir Trans 1846; 29: 137-252.